Suspension bridge collapse kills at least 132 in India

 Associated Press

-MORBI, India (AP) — At least 132 people died and many are injured after a century-old cable suspension bridge collapsed into a river Sunday evening in the western Indian state of Gujarat, sending hundreds plunging in the water, officials said.
+MORBI, India (AP) — At least 132 people were killed after a century-old cable suspension bridge collapsed into a river Sunday evening in the western Indian state of Gujarat, sending hundreds plunging in the water in one of the worst accidents in the country over the past decade, officials said.

 Authorities said the 19th-century, colonial-era pedestrian bridge over the Machchu river in the state’s Morbi district collapsed because it could not handle the weight of the large crowd, as the Hindu festival season drew hundreds of people to the recently opened tourist attraction.
 The bridge had been closed for renovation for almost six months and was reopened just four days ago.

 It was not immediately clear exactly how many people were on the 232-meter (761-foot) -long bridge, but officials fear the death toll could rise.
-State minister Harsh Sanghvi told reporters that 132 people have died so far and that many were admitted to hospitals.
+State minister Harsh Sanghvi told reporters that 132 people have died so far and many were admitted to hospitals in critical condition.

 Sanghvi said emergency responders and rescuers worked overnight to search for the survivors and those killed and injured were mostly teens, women and older people.
 Teams from the Indian Army, Navy and Air Force were also dispatched to help with the rescue.